Abdel-rahmanalaa/design_patterns/lib/behavioral_patterns/strategy_pattern/strategy_pattern.md

 Would you change the writing of your code payment function every time you ask to add a new payment process ⁉️

 ❌ Of course no

-✔️ But we will use the strategy pattern to separate these methods in concrete classes
+✔️ But we will use the strategy pattern to separate these methods into concrete classes

 # Structure
 ![Alt text](structure.png)